Best Free NYC Swimming Pools for Toddlers and Kids

 Located right on the water and near the Triborough Bridge (er, the RFK Bridge—we're never going to get used to that!), this park boasts the city's largest public swimming pool.
 Surrounded by concrete bleachers with a bit of a Soviet feel, it was constructed in 1936 and is 330 feet long, about the length of a city block!
 The pool has distinct roped off sections, including a wading area for little kids.

 The Floating Pool Lady – Hunts Point

 Barretto Point Park, Tiffany Street and Viele Avenue

-Getting to this pool is a seriously schlep.
-(You're really going to want to drive.
-It's about a mile walk from the nearest subway or you need to take a bus.)
+You'll need to take the BX46 bus from the subway to get to this pool.
+(Or better yet drive.)
 However, once there, you'll find a beautifully landscaped riverside park, with amazing views of Manhattan and various islands (including Rikers!), a pier to promenade, a cute playground and rolling hills for picnicking.
 And then there's the pool, which is located on a barge that's docked right on the East River.

 The following pools aren't free but charge reasonable rates.